-The University of Manchester is committed to researching widening participation and contributing to sector wide initiatives that aim to make access to higher education fairer.
+The University of Manchester is committed to researching widening participation initiatives that aim to make access to higher education fairer.

-Further research from Dr Jones has highlighed that the academic ability of students from state schools isn't always realised until higher education, supporting the case for contextual data to provide differential offers.
+Further research from Dr Jones has highlighted that the academic ability of students from state schools isn't always realised until higher education, supporting the case for contextual data to provide differential offers.

 Find out more about the institute’s wider education research.